-How VelocityEHS helps: Our cloud-based, mobile SDS/Chemical Management system combines more than 20 years of software innovation and industry best practices, providing access to an award-winning, easy-to-use SDS management platform.
+How VelocityEHS helps: Our cloud-based, mobile SDS/Chemical Management software combines more than 20 years of software innovation and industry best practices, providing access to an award-winning, easy-to-use SDS management platform.
 It offers the industry’s leading database of SDSs with built-in SDS auto-update tools, making companywide electronic SDS library management a cinch.
 You can easily ensure your employees have right to know access to up-to-date SDSs across your locations, whether they’re online or offline.
 Plus, we can help build and maintain your SDS library, and our Emergency Response Services are available in conjunction with the platform to provide a 24-hour hotline for backup to your SDS library and live chemical exposure support.

 OSHA’s HazCom Standard requires containers of hazardous chemical products in the workplace to be labeled with their appropriate hazard information— whether it be the original GHS-aligned manufacturer shipped label or an employer-generated workplace label.
 OSHA has prescribed what specific information must appear on a GHS-aligned manufacturer shipped label but takes a more flexible approach with what must appear on a workplace label.
 A best-practice recommendation is to replicate the shipped label.

-How VelocityEHS helps: Our SDS/Chemical Management system allows you to quickly generate GHS-aligned workplace labels in a variety of sizes, and it integrates with leading label and printer providers Brady, Graphic Products’ DuraLabel and Avery.
+How VelocityEHS helps: Our SDS/Chemical Management software allows you to quickly generate GHS-aligned workplace labels in a variety of sizes, and it integrates with leading label and printer providers Brady, Graphic Products’ DuraLabel and Avery.

 It’s important to know what you have and where you have it.
 And, as part of a compliant Written Plan, OSHA requires employers to have a chemical inventory list that includes all HazCom-covered chemicals in the workplace.
 You must maintain SDSs for all of these chemicals.

-How VelocityEHS helps: Our SDS/Chemical Management system lets you easily generate a workplace-specific inventory list that corresponds with your SDS library, as well as generate other useful inventory compliance reports.
+How VelocityEHS helps: Our SDS/Chemical Management software lets you easily generate a workplace-specific inventory list that corresponds with your SDS library, as well as generate other useful inventory compliance reports.
 Additionally, our team is available to streamline management of your chemical inventory information with our On-Site Chemical Inventory Audit Service and SDS Indexing Services, which take work off your plate and put it in the hands of our experts.

 OSHA requires employers to train employees on HazCom in general, on workplace specific chemical hazards and processes related to protecting themselves from these hazards, and on SDSs, labels and how to access the Written Plan.

-It provides a quick overview of the five pillars of OSHA Hazard Communication compliance.
+- Download Our HazCom Five Steps to Compliance Infographic – It provides a quick overview of the five pillars of OSHA Hazard Communication compliance.